/ 11 min read /

 Domo Dashboard

 • Mobile-friendly UI: Domo Embedded offers a unique approach with responsive design capabilities.
-This means that embedded reports and dashboards that are deployed can be easily accessed on mobile devices as well as laptops.
+This means that embedded reports be easily accessible on mobile devices.

 Pricing: With Domo, you can create a free trial account and get a test drive of the software.
 A detailed and personalized quote for Domo can be found here.

-Similar to Holistics, Looker has a Code-based modeling layer with self-service data exploration.
-This allows analyst to quickly create and ship embedded dashboards to clients while making sure metrics are manged centrally and accurately.
+Similar to Holistics, Looker has a code-based modeling layer with self-service data exploration.
+This allows analysts to quickly create and ship embedded dashboards to clients while ensuring metrics are managed centrally and accurately.

 Image Source: https://docs.looker.com/dashboards/creating-lookml-dashboards

-Pricing: Looker's costly price point is what deters many companies with embedded use cases.
+Pricing: Looker’s seat-based model for embedded analytics might be off-putting for SMBs.
 Looker has tiers of subscriptions depending on the number of users involved in the plan.
 There are the Standard, Advanced, and Elite packages, ranging from $66000, $132000, and $198000 per annum, respectively.

 Related reading: Community Crowd-Sourced BI Tools Comparison Matrix: Feature-to-Feature Comparison